Kaiser Permanente’s Targeted Analysis Program fuels research collaborations to answer questions that can improve patient care.

 The journal Learning Health Systems recently published a report on the program by Schmittdiel and Wendy Dyer, MS, and Alyce S. Adams, PhD, of the Division of Research, as well as Rick Dlott, MD, Joseph D. Young, MD, and Michael B. Rothmann, DrPH, of The Permanente Medical Group.

-Why is the Rapid Analysis Program needed?
+Why is the Targeted Analysis Program needed?

 A major barrier that keeps research and clinical operations from working together is their disparate timelines.
 Researchers ask questions that might take months or even a year to fund and begin to answer, while the operations side needs answers quickly in order to improve care.
 But both sides have common goals and some common key questions they want to answer.
-The Rapid Analysis Program is designed to fund work that bring these two sides together for mutual benefit.
+The Targeted Analysis Program is designed to fund work that bring these two sides together for mutual benefit.

 How does the program work?